wclose/mothurPipeline/README.md

 <br />

-**5.** Test the workflow to make sure everything looks good.
+**6.** Test the workflow to make sure everything looks good.
 ```
 snakemake -np
 ```

 <br />

-**6** If you want to see how everything fits together, you can run the following to generate a flowchart of the various steps.
+**7.** If you want to see how everything fits together, you can run the following to generate a flowchart of the various steps.
+Alternatively, I have included the [flowchart](dag.svg) for the test data to show how everything fits together.
 You may need to download the resulting image locally to view it properly.
+> **NOTE:** If you are using MacOSX, you will need to install `dot` using [homebrew](https://brew.sh/) or some alternative process before running the following command.
 ```
 snakemake --dag | dot -Tsvg > dag.svg
 ```

 <br />

-**7.** Run the workflow to generate the desired outputs.
+**8.** Run the workflow to generate the desired outputs.
 All of the results will be available in `data/mothur/process/` when the workflow is completed.
 Should something go wrong, all of the log files will be available in `logs/mothur/`.
 ```
 snakemake --use-conda
 ```